practicingruby/practicing-ruby-paid/posts/v5/002-rocket-science-and-lod.md

 end
 ```

-The `Person.in_postal_area` method itself does not violate the
+The `Person.in_postal_area` method does not violate the
-Law of Demeter, as it is nothing more than a simple delegation
+Law of Demeter itself, as it is nothing more than a simple delegation
 mechanism which passes the `zipcode` parameter on to a
 lower-level function on the same object.
 But because it
 returns a value, this function makes it easy for its callers